Experienced Personal Injury Lawyer Serving The State of Illinois

 To Speak To An Experienced Injury Lawyer FOR FREE.

-Since 1996, the Law Offices of Marc J. Shuman & Associates has been helping accident victims, all injured victims, and their families, navigate the complex legal process.
-As experienced personal injury, worker’s compensation, auto accident, and wrongful death attorneys, we can help you evaluate the facts, assess your options, and navigate the legal challenges on your behalf.
+Since 1996, the Law Offices of Shuman Legal have been helping accident victims, all injured victims, and their families, navigate the complex legal process.
+As an experienced personal injury, worker’s compensation, auto accident, and wrongful death attorney in Chicago, we can help you evaluate the facts, assess your options, and navigate the legal challenges on your behalf.

 With over 77 combined years of experience advocating for in excess of 20,000 injury victims and their families, we have recovered over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.